kenjiu/PUI2018_ku373/HW9_ku373/xh1163_plotReview_ku373.md

 xh1163 created a figure which describes the relationship between Day of week and the number of riders age under and over 40 in February 2014.

 CLARITY: This figure clearly shows the absolute numbers for each age group.
-However, it is a little bit difficult to figure out the distribution of percentages of riders for each day (e.g. Monday:25%), which is quite important imformation as well.
-In order to compare 2 age groups, you could use distribution of percentages of bikers instead of absolute numbers to make histogram.
+If the graph is for comparing the absolute number of younge age group to that of old age group, this is fine.
+However, if you want to discuss the difference between the shapes of two distributions, you could use distributions of percentages instead of absolute numbers.
 Depends on the purpose of the graph though.

 ESTHETIC: The figure is simple and easy to understand. xh1163 uses blue and orange so that people with most types of color blind can understand the difference.
 Quantities are easy to understand.